Musik

 So the filter transistors are not descrete.
 If this is a bad or good thing depends on your personal view.
 See many long threads at certain web forums.

 Anyway, the Moog Source also used one transistor array chips (a CA3046) as well for the needed matched pair of transistors on top and bottom of the famous Moog ladder filter.
-And we all know this didn't sound bad then nor today.
+And we all know this didn't sound bad than nor today.